-If you have suffered a workplace injury and are having difficulty obtaining the workers’ compensation benefits you need for your recovery, contact a workers’ compensation lawyer with Ginarte O’Dwyer Gonzalez Gallardo & Winograd, LLP.
-Contact us today using our online form or call 1-888-GINARTE (1-888-446-2783) for a free, no-obligation consultation and an explanation of your legal options.
+If you have suffered a workplace illness or injury, and are having difficulty obtaining the workers’ compensation benefits you need for your recovery, contact a workers’ compensation lawyer with Ginarte Gonzalez Winograd L.L.P.
+Contact us today using our online form, or call us for a free, no-obligation, consultation and an explanation of your legal options.

 NY & NJ Workplace Injuries and Workers’ Compensation

-Workers’ compensation is an insurance system for employees who are injured while doing their job.
-The program pays benefits to assist injured workers with medical expenses and lost wages resulting from their injuries.
-The law requires employers to maintain workers’ compensation insurance.
+Workers’ compensation is an insurance system for employees, who are injured while doing their jobs.
+The program pays benefits to assist injured workers with medical expenses and lost wages resulting from on-the-job injuries.
+The law requires employers to maintain workers’ compensation insurance for most workers.

 Every state has its own version of this program.
 New Jersey established the nation’s first workers’ compensation system in 1911.
-Today, workers in every state, including New York and New Jersey, can expect to receive medical treatment, wage replacement and permanent disability compensation if they suffer job-related injuries or illnesses, and death benefits to their dependents if they die as a result of their employment.
+Today, workers in every state, including New York and New Jersey, are eligible to receive medical treatment, wage replacement, and permanent disability compensation, if they suffer job-related injuries or illnesses.
+Death benefits may also be available for the survivors of workers who die in on-the-job accidents.

-Workers’ compensation covers injuries that arise out of and in the scope and course of employment.
-This includes injuries caused by accidents on the job, and constant or repetitive work stresses, also known as repetitive trauma injuries.”
+Workers’ compensation covers injuries that arise out of, and in the scope and course of, employment.
+This includes injuries caused by accidents on the job as well as by constant or repetitive work stresses, also known as “repetitive trauma injuries.”
 Workers’ comp also covers occupational diseases, such as those caused by exposure to toxic chemicals.

-Benefits may not be available for workers who suffer self-inflicted injuries, are injured because they were under the influence of alcohol or drugs or who are injured while traveling to or from their job.
-There are a few other narrow exceptions as well.he most common on-the-job injuries for which workers’ compensation benefits are typically paid are:
+Benefits may not be available for workers who suffer self-inflicted injuries, are injured because they were under the influence of alcohol or drugs, or who are injured while traveling to or from their job.
+There are also a few other narrow exceptions.

-- Falls (to same level or a lower level)
+- Falls (on the same level or to a lower level).

-- Being struck against object (such as pushed into a door or wall)
+- Being struck against an object (such as pushed into a door or wall).

-- Contact with extreme temperatures (i.e., burns or deep freezes)
+- Contact with extreme temperatures (for example, burns or frostbite).

-When a worker is injured, he or she is required to inform the employer about the accident, and when and where it happened.
-The worker should also state that the injury occurred while they were working.
-It is then up to the employer to notify its workers’ compensation insurer and arrange medical assistance for the injured worker.
+When a worker is injured, he or she is required to inform the employer about the accident, including when and where it happened.
+The worker should also state that the injury occurred while working.
+It is then up to the employer to notify its workers’ compensation insurer, and arrange medical assistance for the injured worker.
 Medical and disability benefits are paid in amounts according to a state-approved formula.

 Contact Our NY & NJ Workers’ Compensation Attorneys Today

-If you or a family member have suffered a workplace injury and are having difficulty obtaining the workers’ compensation benefits you need for your recovery, talk to a New York or Jersey workers’ compensation attorney with the Ginarte law firm.
-We have more than 150 years of combined experience with claims arising from workplace injuries.
+If you, or a family member, have suffered a workplace injury, and are having difficulty obtaining the workers’ compensation benefits needed for recovery, talk to a New York or New Jersey workers’ compensation lawyer with the Ginarte law firm.
+We have more than 150 years of combined experience with claims arising from workplace injuries and illnesses.

-Contact our workers’ compensation attorneys today using our online form or by calling 1-888-GINARTE (1-888-446-2783) for a free, no-obligation consultation and an explanation of your legal options.
+Contact our workers’ compensation attorneys today using our online form, or by calling us for a free, no-obligation, consultation and an explanation of your legal options.
 We collect fees only after you win your case.
-You can also visit one of our offices in the NY / NJ metro area: Newark, New York City, Union City, Elizabeth, Clifton and Perth Amboy.